The Value of Higher Education: An Unexpected Partisan Agreement

 Source: New America

-New America’s ninth annual survey on higher education in America found that despite the politicization and polarization of higher education, Americans are united in their understanding of the importance and value of a college degree.
+New America’s ninth annual survey on higher education found that, despite the politicization and polarization of the sector, Americans remain united in recognizing the importance and value of a college degree.

-Varying Degrees 2025: Americans Find Common Ground in Higher Education report found more agreements than differences between Democrats and Republicans.
+The Varying Degrees 2025 report found more areas of agreement than disagreement between Democrats and Republicans.

-• Nine out of ten Americans believe colleges are responsible for equipping students for career success.
-Americans widely agree colleges are also responsible for bolstering a student’s writing and communication skills.
+• Colleges’ responsibilities.
+Nine in ten Americans believe colleges are responsible for preparing students for career success.
+A strong majority also agree colleges should strengthen students’ writing and communication skills.

-• While about 40 percent of Americans believe the state of education is fine how it is, there are partisan differences across those who report seeing positive effects.
-Nearly three-fourths (74 percent) of Democrats see positive effects of higher education, in contrast with only 39 percent of Republicans.
+• Partisan views on higher education’s impact.
+About 40 percent of Americans believe the state of higher education is fine as it is.
+But partisan differences emerge among those who see positive effects: nearly three-fourths (74 percent) of Democrats versus only 39 percent of Republicans.

-• Over 70 percent of Americans believe the government should invest more tax dollars on postsecondary education.
-Although there is a larger partisan divide on this belief – most Democrats (91 percent) and Republicans (58 percent) agree in the federal government’s responsibility to make higher education more affordable.
+• Government investment.
+Over 70 percent of Americans believe the government should spend more tax dollars on postsecondary education.
+While a partisan divide exists—91 percent of Democrats and 58 percent of Republicans—both majorities see a federal role in making college more affordable.

-Varying Degrees 2025 concludes that despite unprecedented legislation effecting higher education, targeted attacks on institutions of higher education from the White House, and media polarization of postsecondary education – Americans largely believe in the value of a college education.
+The report concludes that, even amid unprecedented legislation affecting higher education, targeted political attacks from the White House, and increasing media polarization, Americans largely continue to believe in the value of a college education.

 Read the full report here.